Weebly Review: How Does This Website Builder Perform? We Found Out.

 - Saturday – Sunday 8 AM – 5 PM

 All times Pacific.

 Those with a Pro Plan or higher also get access to live telephone support.

-One of Weebly's biggest competitors is Squarespace; how do these two fair?
+One of Weebly’s biggest competitors is Squarespace; how do these two fare head-to-head?

-For most people, Weebly will be sufficient, but for those who want to put the best foot forward with as little work as possible, we would recommend Squarespace (even with the additional cost associated).
+For most people, Weebly will be sufficient.
+Those who want to put the best foot forward with as little work as possible, we would recommend Squarespace despite its additional cost.

 Weebly is an extremely powerful and flexible site builder.

 It’s intuitive user interface, along with very low prices make it a perfect option for anyone looking to build a simple, attractive website, without coding.

 Weebly is extremely customizable through apps and built-in e-commerce features that allow you to build any simple hobby, business, or e-commerce site.